 Animals making a bunch of noise to express their feelings!

 Jason is like, “Nick, dude, I feel you!
-My sister and I are of confusing origins, and we thought no one cared either!
+My sister and I are also of confusing origins, and we thought no one cared either!
 But WE care about YOU!”
 Nicholas is like, “I…I believe you” and he pushes the book closed!
 Take that, Book!

 But because Tenderheart in all his sexist wisdom gave the key to Jason, there is almost catastrophe, because Nicholas can’t keep the book shut and the book grabs the key so they can’t lock it, until Secret Bear makes a new key from his chest and they use that!
 And I don’t understand why the key was so important to protect if Secret Bear could just create one himself; it’s the Quidditch Snitch meets “Survivor” Rupert all over again, but no matter, because we’re here to celebrate Nicholas growing a pair and standing up to the book and everyone literally says “YAYYYY!”